for the Mercedes-Benz Arena Berlin

 7.5 Should any person suffer injuries or should any objects be damaged, the Operator or security staff is to be informed of this fact immediately.

-7.6 Any and all technical facilities such as fire alarms, hydrants, electrical distribution panels and fire control panels, telephone distribution systems, and heating and ventilation systems must be accessible and may not be obstructed.
+7.6 Any and all technical facilities such as fire alarms, hydrants, electrical distribution panels and fire control panels, telephone distribution systems, and heating and ventilation systems must be freely accessible and may not be obstructed.
 Any and all stairways leading up or down as well as the egress routes and emergency exits are to be kept free, without any obstructions whatsoever.

 8. Prohibited Conduct

 8.1 It is prohibited:

 - To smoke in the publicly accessible areas of the Arena outside of the spaces reserved for such use and correspondingly marked; the smoking prohibition also extends to the use of electronic cigarettes (so-called “e-cigarettes”);

 - To enter the inner area of the bowl or the playing field;

 - To disrupt the event;